tdack/inverted-pendulum/doc/Development_Environment.md

 	- `/usr/arm-linux-gnueabuihf/lib`

 ####8.
 Useful Eclipse Plugins
 Eclipse has a myriad of plugins that can be used to alter the functions of the IDE (even the look and feel of the user interface).
-Here's a couple that are useful during development
+Here's a couple that are useful during development.
+They can be installed from within Eclipse by going to **Help > Install New Software**.
 * Eclipse GitHub integration with task focused interface
 * Eclox plugin for Eclipse (add `http://download.gna.org/eclox/update/` as a new site in **Help > Install New Software**)